 I am a doctoral candidate in Penn's philosophy department, also studying social, cognitive, and affective neuroscience in Penn's Center for Neuroscience and Society.
 My primary research interests are in normative ethics, applied ethics (especially bio/neuroethics), and the philosophy of race.
-More specifically, I am interested in the ethics of neuroenhancements, the ethics of liberal eugenics, and the role of race theory in medical praxis.
-I have secondary interests in (neo-)Aristotelian virtue ethics and various issues in the philosophy of religion.
+More specifically, I am interested in the ethics of neuroenhancements, and the role of race theory in medical practice.
+I have secondary interests in (neo-)Aristotelian virtue ethics.

 Outside of philosophy, I enjoy spending time with my family outdoors (usually playing sports), dancing, watching all things comedy related, and nerding out about superhero lore.